 The holders of Class A common stock are entitled to one vote for each share owned.
 The holders of Class B common stock are entitled to three votes for each share owned.
 Each share of Class B common stock has the same dividend and liquidation rights as each share of Class A common stock.
 Each share of Class B common stock is convertible, at the stockholder's option, into Class A common stock on a one-for-one basis.
-At December 30, 2014, the Company had reserved 2,240,406 shares of its Class A common stock for issuance upon exercise of awards granted under the Company's 1992 Equity Incentive Plan, 2001 Employee, Director, and Consultant Stock Option Plan, and the 2006 Stock Incentive Plan, and upon conversion of Class B common stock.
+At December 29, 2015, the Company had reserved 3,041,295 shares of its Class A common stock for issuance upon exercise of awards granted under the Company's 1992 Equity Incentive Plan, 2001 Employee, Director, and Consultant Stock Option Plan, the 2006 Stock Incentive Plan, and the 2015 Stock Incentive Plan, and upon conversion of Class B common stock.